Interior Designer Elkhart Goshen Indiana

 One of the most common DIY design mistakes I see is where the electrical and HVAC systems will impact where you can place your furniture so take a proactive stance here and give educated, practical design direction instead of incurring expensive design do overs.

 Step 3: Do not overdesign, overbuild or overspend in relation to the land or surrounding property values.
-You don't want to have the best house in a neighborhood that limits your home's value and worth and you don't want to overdesign in a home that might sit on the market for months holding you hostage.
+You don't want to have the best house in a neighborhood that limits your home's value and worth and you don't want to overdesign a home that might sit on the market for months holding you hostage.

 Step 4: Focus on Timeless instead of trendy!
 I know that you think that you're going to live in that new space forever but statistics show that forever homes are sold about every eight years just like other homes (I wonder if it is because they didn't hire an interior designer to help them plan their renovation or new build design?).
 This means that your expensive dream home of today may look like the dated fixer upper of tomorrow!
 Know how to prioritize and how to use those elements you love while still building a dream home.
 This is especially relevant when selecting color.
 Color is complicated and will either make or break your project and there are so many options available and they don't all play well together.

 Step 5: Don't let a builder, in-house "design consultant" or next door neighbor drive your style or influence your decisions!
 I've found over and over again that most people don't know their style so they are led all over the place and then eventually feel pressured to 'buy what's in front of them.'
 How sad!
 I have heard so many stories of design disasters as a result of this (which is actually a large part of my business).
-So, don't let this happen to you!
+So, please don't let this happen to you!
 You have a style as unique and tasteful as you are and my specialty is helping my clients find it and define it in a way that tells their story beautifully!